Qbizinc/qbiz-wiki/Architecture-Evaluations/Architecture-Solution-Constraints-and-Assumptions.md

 - Will this architecture be temporary (i.e. a few months to a few years) or indefinitely permanent?
 - Is this project a migration project?
 If so, what are the assumptions of the migration?
 Be as detailed as possible:
   - Amount of overlap time between old and new provider
-  - Order in which migration will proceed (i.e. batch processes (i.e. OLAP databases and workloads), then microservice workloads, then smaller OLTP databases, then larger OLTP databases, legacy/monolithic workloads, etc.etc.)
+  - Order in which migration will proceed.
+Example order:
+    1. Batch processes and data stores (i.e. OLAP databases and workloads, DR databases, etc.)
+    2. Microservice workloads
+    3. NoSQL databases
+    4. Smaller OLTP databases
+    5. Larger OLTP databases & legacy/monolithic workloads
   - Whether or not any managed cloud migration service will be used
   - Etc.